2.21 Provisions and Contingent Liabilities: Provisions:

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

-(iv) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act,
+(iv) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income tax act, 1961 (such as, search or survey or any other relevant provisions of the Income tax act, 1961).

-(v) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period
+(v) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory year.

 (vi) The Company has complied with the number of layers for its holding in downstream companies prescribed under clause (87) of section 2 of the Companies Act, 2013 read with the Companies (Restriction on number of Layers) Rules, 2017.